ausinch/check_backup/README.md

 10080 = warn_level\
 20160 = crit_level

+in minutes.

 ## onsite file contence
 ~~~
 Success - Tue 28 Nov 15:38:34 CET 2023
 ~~~

+There is one file for each device backed up and for the BTRFS snaps